 3) Click the Local files tab, and click Verify integrity of game files.

-After the repair is done, you can launch the game to check if it’s playable now.
+After the repairing process is done, you can launch the game to check if it’s playable now.
 If not, head towards the next fix.

 Fix 2 – Close background applications

-When there’re multiple applications running in the background, your Black Desert Online may crash due to limited resources or software conflicts.
-To avoid any programs that may interfere with your game, simply shut them down before you start playing.
+When multiple applications are running in the background simultaneously, your Black Desert Online may crash due to limited resources or software conflicts.
+It’s a good idea to shut down other unneeded programs before you start playing.

-1) Right-click the taskbar, and click Task Manager.
+1) Right-click any empty space on the taskbar and click Task Manager.

 2) Right-click the application you want to close and click End task.